 The winger became Palace's first signing of the 2016 summer transfer window when he put pen to paper on a five-year-deal for a fee of £13 million.

-His form at White Hart Lane saw him win the first of 11 caps for England in October 2013 and Townsend scored on his debut against Montenegro in a game that saw him named Man of the Match.
+His form at White Hart Lane saw him win the first of 11 caps for England in October 2013.
+Townsend scored on his debut against Montenegro in a game that saw him named Man of the Match.

 After arriving at Selhurst Park, he would find the net three times from 40 appearances in his debut campaign, including the club's Goal of the Season winner after bagging a wonderful solo effort against West Bromwich Albion in February 2017.

-More recently, he seems set to repeat the feat after scoring an unbelievable volley against Manchester City in December.
+More recently, he repeated the feat after scoring an unbelievable volley against Manchester City in December.